paultopia/embed_metadata_in_pdf/readme.md

 ----

-note to self: dev build/server: `npx parcel index.html`build for prod `npx parcel build index.html`
+note to self: dev build/server: `npx parcel index.html`build for prod `npx parcel build index.html --public-url ./` (the last thing is to force it to use relative urls for the javascript and css files)